 —the Traveling Man

 The core of the Praying the Hours project is based on the ancient practice of fixed-hour prayer observed by the Abrahamic faith traditions.
-By personifying each hour into a character, we tell the story of a 24-hour day as if the hours were a community of friends.
-The Traveling Man (our everyman) is hit by a car.
-Over the time that he takes to cross over from this life into the next, he visits with each of eight friends and sees his own life anew from the lens of eternity—not as something that happens to you after you die, but as the river that flows under the surface of ordinary life.
+By personifying each hour into a character, we tell the story of a 24-hour day as if the hours were an interconnected community of people.
+The Traveling Man is hit by a car.
+Over the time that he takes to cross over from this life into the next, he visits the eight “hours” and sees his own life anew from the lens of eternity—not as something that happens to you after you die, but as the river that flows under the surface of ordinary life.
 The project is based on a true story.

-The purpose of this ambitious project is to observe a life from the perspective of both chronos (clock time) and kairos (grace time) and to consider that time itself is a breviary—or book of prayer.
+The film observes a life from the perspective of both chronos (clock time) and kairos (grace time) and considers that time itself is a breviary—or book of prayer.
 If so, to ignore its daily, extravagant inspirations is to suffer misalignment with our deepest selves.